-Do you want to know what you can expect from my erotic photography services?
-Here you will see details and some suggestions and advice for a better session.
+Do you want to know what to expect from my erotic photography services?
+I give you details and some photoshoot suggestions & advice you can use that will make for a better session.
 Keep in mind that since all models and the circumstances surrounding their shoots can be vastly different, these details should be looked at as a general guide, but not necessarily set in stone.

 What You Can Expect

 If we haven't already been in contact previously, then I will contact you by email shortly after you fill out my contact form.
 We will discuss the specifics of your form and I will try to get an even better idea of the type of look(s) you are wanting.
 I might ask about any concerns you have and any problems you might have experienced with past boudoir photographers and erotic photo shoots.
 I might also make some suggestions so that we can bounce ideas off each other until we are both confident that we know what to expect and what we are trying to accomplish.

 Figuring out the timeframe and what type of looks you are going for and any other input and ideas you have will help me begin the process of finding the location of the photo shoot.
 This initial communication is extremely important for choosing the most appropriate venue.
 You can expect that we will probably communicate several times leading up to the day of the shoot, and during this time I will be sure to inform you of any venue ideas or changes to our plans.

 See my Suggestions below to see how you can be better prepared.